-The enterprises are required to provide only storage devices and servers which reduce the additional overheads which is primarily driving the market demand by eliminating the capital expenditure associated with infrastructure, maintenance, power & cooling, and building for the data centers.
-Business is preferring the outsourcing so they can utilize their data centers for more productive activities that contribute to the expansion of their business.
+The enterprises are required to provide only storage devices and servers which reduce the additional overheads which are primarily driving the market demand by eliminating the capital expenditure associated with infrastructure, maintenance, power & cooling, and building for the data centers.
+Businesses are preferring outsourcing so they can utilize their data centers for more productive activities that contribute to the expansion of their business.

-The data center colocation is segmented on the basis of Colocation Model as wholesale and retail.
-While the data center colocation is segmented on basis of End-User Industry as BFSI, Manufacturing, Communication & Technology, Government, Healthcare, Media & Entertainment and Others.
-The data center colocation is segmented on basis of Enterprise Size as Small, Medium and Large.
+The data center colocation is segmented on the basis of the Colocation Model as wholesale and retail.
+While the data center colocation is segmented on basis of the End-User Industry as BFSI, Manufacturing, Communication & Technology, Government, Healthcare, Media & Entertainment, and Others.
+The data center colocation is segmented on basis of Enterprise Size as Small, Medium, and Large.

 As a part of the report, the major players operating in the canned food market, which have been covered are Equinix Inc, Telehouse, Rackspace US Inc, Colt Technology Services Group Ltd., CenturyLink, Internap Corporation, Anexio Inc., and Zayo Group LLC